Symbiota/Symbiota-Documentation/versioned_docs/version-3.4/Collection_Manager_Guide/Importing_Uploading/data_import_fields.md

 import ButtonLink from '@site/src/components/ButtonLink';

 :::info
 This page lists the possible specimen fields that can be imported into a Symbiota data portal.
-The type of field (text, number, etc.) is listed in the **Type** field.
-The number of characters allowed in that field is displayed in parentheses, when applicable.
 :::

 ## Related Documentation